ArvinZJC/PaimonTray/README.md

 - **Why does the provided `.msixbundle` file a little large?**

   The framework-dependent deployment has already reduced the file size significantly.
-However, first, the file bundles the multiple architecture versions of the installer into one entity.
-Second, it is [a C#/WinRT issue that IL trimming is currently unsupported](https://github.com/microsoft/CsWinRT/issues/373).
+The file bundles the multiple architecture versions of the installer into one entity.

 </details>